shiftkey/blog/_posts/2012-09-16-git-habits.md

 All of this is possible by using interactive rebase - before it kicks off the operation, it displays the commits available and allows you to specify the operations to perform.

+**Note:** There's two minor differences when you squash commits together.
+One operation, `fixup`, is intended to merge a commit without including the commit message.
+The other, `squash`, will bring the commit message across and allow you to edit the commit message after the squash.

 ### Merging is overrated anyway

 Yes, that might be a controversial thing to say at this point.
 Merges are considered important to indicate when two branches have been brought together.
 But I submit to you, the jury of the internet - do we really need it?
 I'm not advocating abandoning merges at all - they have a purpose, which is to indicate changes additional to the branch being merged in.